locationtech/geomesa/docs/user/kafka/index_config.rst

 is still a fast operation.

 For more advanced use-cases, additional in-memory index structures can be created to satisfy non-spatial queries.
-This can be enabled by setting the ``kafka.cache.cqengine`` data store parameter to ``true``.
-This will enable `CQEngine <https://github.com/npgall/cqengine>`__ indices on each SimpleFeature attribute that is marked with a ``cq-index=true`` flag in the type definition.
-See :ref:`attribute_options` for details.
-Note that this may require more processing than the standard index.
+This can be enabled by setting the ``kafka.cache.cqengine.indices`` data store parameter.
+The value should be a comma-delimited list of ``name:type``, where `name` is an attribute name and `type` is a CQEngine index type.
+See :ref:`in_memory_index` for more information.
+Note that when using CQEngine, the default geometry will not be indexed without an explicit configuration (e.g. ``geom:geometry`` in the parameter value).
+In addition, CQEngine may require more processing than the standard index.

 Lazy Deserialization
 --------------------